codersMom/angular100-labs-2020-06-22/Ch08-Services/3subscribe/README.md

         albumsArray: Album[];
         ```

-   It's good to remove any imports not in use, such as Observable from rxjs.
+   It's good practice to remove any imports not in use, such as Observable from rxjs.

 1. Change the method that calls the service to subscribe to the call.
-Notice the first argument of .subscribe( is to be called on success aka "happy path" and the second fuction will be called if there are any errors.
+Notice the first argument of **.subscribe(** is to be called on success aka "happy path", and the second fuction will be called if there are any errors.

    ```typescript
    getAlbums() {